lsf37/rfcs/src/proposed/0200-domain-schedules.md

 with a one-element schedule of long duration.

 Apart from the value `(0, 0)`, the kernel will prevent the creation of entries with duration 0.
-On MCS, the duration at the API level is in microseconds and must be >= MIN_PERIOD.
-The stored duration is in timer ticks.
-On non-MCS configurations, the duration is measured in number of ticks (time slices).
+The duration is in timer ticks, and on MCS the duration at the API level must be >= MIN_PERIOD.

 The kernel initialises with an array where all entries are `(0, 0)`, apart from the entry at index 0, which will run domain 0 for the maximum expressible time.